This course is only available for students in the BA International Studies.

 Limited places are also open for exchange students.
 Please note: this course takes place in The Hague.

-knowledge of: a) relevant historical and current political issues and developments in the Middle East, b)
+2. relevant historical and current political issues and developments in the Middle East.

-insight in the complexities of issues and developments in the region, and the relevant theories, models, and approaches used in the study of the politics and international relations of the Middle East region that can be used to analyse them
+4. relevant theories, models, and approaches used in the study of the politics and international relations of the Middle East region.

 Mode of instruction

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.

 Total course load for the course is 5 EC x 28 hours is 140 hours, broken down by: